-World Renew and the CRC Office of Social Justice are providing a devotional series for Advent 2016 called The Things that Make for Peace.
-The devotions will be delivered to your email every Monday, Wednesday, and Friday of Advent.
+World Renew and the CRC Office of Social Justice are providing a devotional series for Advent 2018 called Holy Impatience.
+The devotions will be delivered to your email every Monday, Wednesday, and Friday during Advent.

 [Header Image: Flickr user Steve Jurvetson]